 2. Download the App

-Many top VPN services avoid having servers in China or Russia to prevent data collection by governments.
-Connect to servers in nearby locations, such as Belarus, Hong Kong, or Macau, to securely access regional sites.
-Or, just pick a server anywhere else to access international content safely.
+Many top VPN services avoid having servers in China or Russia to prevent data collection.
+Connect to servers in nearby locations, such as Belarus, Hong Kong, or Macau, to securely access regional sites at top speeds.
 The best VPNs for China and Russia have secure servers worldwide.

 Verify your VPN connection is secure before using the internet in Russia or China.
 Use an IP leak testing tool to confirm your real location isn't visible.
 A properly configured VPN should only show your chosen server location, not your actual location.
 If you're connected to a server in Russia or China, double-check that your IP address looks different after you connect.